The Cartels and Leniency Review: United Kingdom

-Shareholdings below 100 per cent may also give rise to a position of a single undertaking, depending on the level of the shareholding and the nature of the links between the companies.8
+Shareholdings below 100 per cent may also give rise to a position of a single undertaking, depending on the level of the shareholding and the nature of the links between the companies.7

 iii Affirmative defences and exemptions

-Although exemptions are available for conduct that falls within the Chapter I prohibition (or Article 101 of the TFEU), it is highly unlikely that a hardcore cartel agreement could qualify for such an exemption.
+Although exemptions are available for conduct that falls within the Chapter I prohibition, it is highly unlikely that a hardcore cartel agreement could qualify for such an exemption.

-The CMA is the single first port of call for all applications, including those in the regulated sectors.9 The CMA's leniency programme10 provides different types of protection to an applicant depending on its order in the queue and whether an investigation has already commenced.
+The CMA is the first port of call for all applications, including those in the regulated sectors.8 The CMA's leniency programme9 provides different types of protection to an applicant depending on its order in the queue and whether an investigation has already commenced: